allyradomski/allyradomski.github.io/_journal/2023-11-3-imagined-environments.md

 </div>
 I captured a bunch of footage during my day there.
 I just used my phone camera.
 I had thought of booking out a camera and tripod but I felt it'd be too much time for scope of the project.

+I also wrote two different writings during my trip here that I want to incorporate, one was written whilst walking down the boardwalk towards the ruins.
+The other was a poem written to the waterfalls.

 #### After Effects

 <div class="row gy-4">